silverbios/cs-mikrotik-bouncer-alt/README.md

 You should have a MikroTik appliance and a CrowdSec instance running.
 The container is available as docker image under [quay.io/kaszpir/cs-mikrotik-bouncer-alt](https://quay.io/kaszpir/cs-mikrotik-bouncer-alt).
-The running contaner must have access to CrowdSec and to MikroTik.
+The running container must have access to CrowdSec and to MikroTik.

 # Configuration